 Within YAMM, we reuse this option in Gmail to let you send your mail merge from another account.

-- You spoofed your recipients, who can easily report your email as 'phishing'.
-Your emails can then be blocked by your recipients’ servers for future campaigns
+- You spoofed your recipients, who can easily report your email as phishing.
+Your recipient's servers can then block your emails for future campaigns.

 - You sent too many spams emails.
 Read more on the following article: What is spam?
 How is your email marked as spam?